PitPietro/pitpietro.github.io/_posts/linux/terminal/2020-07-20-work-with-files-and-directories.md

 The brackets acts as placeholder for the current file being processed.<br>
 The semicolon terminates the process, it must be escaped with `\` or with the single quotes `'`.<br><br>
 The `file` command will display the choosen file and its type (`ASCII text`, `Python script, ASCII text executable` and so on).
-You can run it on each file with
+You can run it on each file with:
 ```bash
 find . -exec file {} \;
 ```